 Wavefront Application

-Our proposed vec_execution_policy gives programmers classic “vector loop” evaluation order guarantees when used with function template for_loop from PR0075R0.
+Our proposed vector_execution_policy gives programmers classic “vector loop” evaluation order guarantees when used with function template for_loop from PR0075R1.
 We abstract the evaluation order by defining “wavefront application”.
 Intuitively, the wavefront application of a function f over a sequence of argument lists applies f to each argument list in a way that keeps preceding applications from falling behind later application.
-This property distinguishes our vector_execution_policy from our unseq_execution_policy.
+This property distinguishes our vector_execution_policy from our unsequenced_execution_policy.
 The property has two benefits:

 It enables exploiting “forward dependencies”, a common technique in classic vector codes.